Simple finite subgroups of the Cremona group of rank 3: Main reduction

 \begin{lemma} Let $X$ be a $G\QQ$-factorial $G$-threefold with at worst terminal singularities where $G$ is a finite simple group which does not admit an embedding into $\Cr_2(\CC)$.
 Assume that $-K_X$ is nef and big.
 Then $\dim \Ho^0(X,-K_X)^G\le 1$. \end{lemma}

 \begin{proof} Assume that there is a pencil $\HHH$ of invariant anticanonical sections.
 By Corollary \ref{corollary-fixed-components-linear-systems} $\HHH$ has no fixed components.
 We claim that a general member of $\HHH$ is irreducible.
 Indeed, otherwise $\HHH=m\LLL$, $m>1$ and the pencil $\LLL$ determines a $G$-equivariant rational map $X \dashrightarrow \PP^1$ so that the action on $\PP^1$ is trivial.
-Hence, the fibers are $\QQ$-Cartier divisors and $-K_X\sim m\LLL$, a contradiction.
+Hence, the fibers are $\QQ$-Cartier divisors and $-K_X\sim m\LLL$.
+This contradicts Lemma \ref{lemma-hyp-sect} applied to $S\in \LLL$.
 So, a general member $H\in \HHH$ is irreducible and $G$-invariant.
-This contradicts Lemma \ref{lemma-hyp-sect}. \end{proof}
+Again we get a contradiction by Lemma \ref{lemma-hyp-sect}. \end{proof}